 For the past six seasons, all of Saints’ athletic teams have earned NAIA “Scholar Team” designation—this past year, the combined GPA for Carroll student-athletes was an impressive 3.25.

-Service learning and education abroad are important attributes of a Carroll education, with the Carroll community extending across the globe and students studying, interning, and serving internationally.
+Service-learning and education abroad are important attributes of a Carroll education, as much of the Carroll community extends across the globe.
+Many students study, intern, and serve internationally.

-The college’s Engineers Without Borders chapter, Carroll Outreach Team and Campus Ministry all offer regular trips to Latin America, South America, Europe, and Africa, where Carroll students and their professional mentors improve public health, build infrastructure and help mitigate local problems.
-Carroll is pleased to offer direct exchange programs in Chile, France, Japan, Ireland, South Korea and Spain, while at the same time working with colleges and universities offering programs on six continents.
+The College’s Engineers Without Borders chapter, Carroll Outreach Team, and Campus Ministry all offer regular trips to Latin America, South America, Europe, and Africa.
+All around the world, Carroll students work alongside their professional mentors to help mitigate local problems, improving public health and building infrastructure.
+Carroll is pleased to offer direct exchange programs in Chile, France, Japan, Ireland, South Korea, and Spain, and it works in additional partnerships with college and universities across six continents.

 At Carroll, students are immersed in a community that learns together, celebrates together, and serves others together.
-The community at Carroll supports students to excel in any of their 60 majors, minors, and pre-professional programs.
+The community at Carroll supports students to excel in any of their 60 fields of study.

-Carroll’s professors believe that every individual is an important aspect of the learning process.
-You will be invited—and encouraged—to engage in their small classes.
-The ecumenical culture of Carroll creates a common ground in the classroom where you are held in esteem—by students and professors—while you uncover knowledge and gain an understanding of yourself.
+Carroll’s professors believe that every individual plays an important part in everyone else’s learning process.
+Each student is invited to engage in their small classes, bringing their own perspectives to the overall classroom understanding.
+The ecumenical culture of Carroll creates a common ground in the classroom where each student is held in esteem—both by professors and their peers—while they uncover knowledge and gain a deeper understanding of themselves as scholars.

 As a result, Carroll students are driven to be involved.
-You will have the option to take advantage of a diverse range of local opportunities, such as working as an intern at the State Capitol, conducting research on the West Nile virus in Montana’s various ecosystems, even organizing an annual literary festival that attracts authors from the Northwest and beyond.
+The College paves the way for its active learners to take advantage of a diverse range of local opportunities, such as working as an intern at the State Capitol, conducting research on the West Nile virus in Montana’s various ecosystems, and even taking part in organizing an annual literary festival that attracts authors from around the world.

-The college experience is a great lesson in balance.
-At Carroll College, students find time to compete on Saints teams, enjoy dinner together, hang out with hall mates…and participate in activities like student-favorite softball weekend!
+The college experience is a great lesson in work-life balance.
+At Carroll, students find it easy to work hard at school while also competing on Saints teams, enjoying dinner with friends, hanging out with hall mates, and participating in annual activities.

-Carroll graduates are highly valued in the professional job market and are accepted to the nation’s best medical, law and graduate schools, with some of the highest per capita admission rates in the nation.
+Carroll graduates are highly valued in the professional job market and are accepted to the nation’s best medical, law, and graduate schools.
+In fact, they boast some of the highest per-capita admission rates in the nation.
 Under grants from the Howard Hughes Medical Institute, the National Institutes of Health, and the U.S. Centers for Disease Control, Carroll students are conducting groundbreaking research into infectious diseases, including West Nile Virus.